- More than 14,500 bookmarks at http://Del.icio.us/Deflexion.com$label"; } ?>

 I’m using a Microsoft Windows machine for the first time in a long time and I’m trying out Windows Live Writer.
 So far, it looks good.
 Here’s what I like:

 <p></p>) for every paragraph.
-The Blogger WYSIWYG post editor creates source code that does not use paragraph tags. - “Insert Hyperlink” lets you specify Title and Rel attributes (that are used in the
+The Blogger WYSIWYG post editor creates source code that does not use paragraph tags. <a href tag).
+Here are some bugs and wishes:

+<li> tag does not have a closing </li> tag. <code></code> and all other standard HTML tags.
+I’m currently doing this by hand in the Source editor.
 Writer seems better than all the other Blog editors I’ve tried and I’m hoping it will inspire me to start blogging again.
 It might even inspire me to switch operating systems (from Mac OS X to MS Windows)!

 Labels: blogger, blogging, labels, microsoft, software, switch, testing, writer